-Here at WorldFirst, we are continually working to make international payments faster, easier, cheaper and safer.
+Here at WorldFirst, we are continually working to make international payments faster, easier, and cheaper.
 That is why we are really excited to announce that we’ve started making payments using SWIFT gpi.

 The SWIFT global payments innovation (gpi) enables secure information to be processed and transmitted from one financial institution to another.
 Today, over 200 financial institutions worldwide are using the service to make hundreds of thousands of international payments every day.